-Burberry Group plc – Annual report – 2 April 2022
+Burberry Group plc – Annual report – 1 April 2023

 Industry: retail

-We have adopted the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) and reported on its four thematic areas: Governance, Strategy, Risk management, and Metrics and Targets, since FY 2019/20.
-This section builds on our previous reporting, and describes our approach to scenario analysis, the results of the scenario analysis, and the actions taken in response to these results.
-Climate change and the transition to a low carbon economy also presents opportunities for efficiency, innovation and growth, all of which are built into our Climate Positive ambition.
+We have adopted the recommendations of the TCFD and reported on its four thematic areas: Governance, Strategy, Risk Management, and Metrics and Targets, since FY 2019/20.
+This section builds on our previous reports and describes our approach to scenario analysis, the results of the scenario analysis, and the actions taken in response to these results.
+Climate change and the transition to a low-carbon economy also present opportunities for efficiency, innovation and growth, all of which are built into our Climate Positive by 2040 ambition.

-As scientific understanding of climate change and the global transition towards a lower-carbon economy evolves, we will continue to develop our assessment of climate-related risks and mitigation strategies and our TCFD disclosures to reflect such changes, ensuring they follow latest guidance and leading practice.
+As scientific understanding of climate change and the global transition towards a lower-carbon economy evolves, we will continue to develop our assessment of climate-related risks and mitigation strategies and evolve our TCFD disclosures to reflect such changes, ensuring they follow latest guidance and leading practice.

 Governance

 The Board is responsible for ensuring its approach to sustainability is integrated into and implemented across the business.
 The governance framework of committees and advisory forums provide updates and key information to the Board to ensure that it is able to make informed decisions.
-Our governance framework is outlined in the corporate governance statement on page 167 and more detail on the roles of the Board and its Committees is set out in the matters reserved for the Board and its Committees’ terms of reference, which are available in the corporate governance section of Burberryplc.com.
-The Board is also responsible for overseeing and monitoring the management of risks and opportunities, including with respect to climate-related risks and opportunities.
-Further information on the risk management process is included in the Risk and Viability report on page 107.
+Our governance framework is outlined in the Corporate Governance Statement on page 153 and more detail on the roles of the Board and its committees is set out in the Matters Reserved for the Board and its Committees’ terms of reference, which are available in the Corporate Governance section of Burberryplc.com.

 Strategy